 5. Wipe the pan between batches to remove burnt bits if cooking in a smaller skillet and in several batches.

-6. Use a large cast iron skillet (12 inches) to cook all fillets at once.
+6. Use a large cast iron skillet (12 inches) to cook many fillets at once.

 7. Cook the salmon fillets in a grill pan to get grill marks.